lancecasselman/photo-shoot-scheduler/replit.md

 The backend is built on a Node.js/Express server handling API routes and business logic.
 Authentication and subscription verification are handled exclusively at the server level through secure routes.

 ### Authentication & Authorization
 Firebase Authentication (Project: photoshcheduleapp) supports email/password and Google OAuth, implementing role-based access for administrative functions and subscriber management.
 All session management routes require proper Firebase authentication with no development mode exceptions.

-Enhanced Android authentication includes token-based fallback system for installed apps, Android-specific session handling with CORS configuration, and comprehensive debugging for mobile authentication flows.
+**Known Mobile Limitation**: Google OAuth does not work on mobile browsers in Replit's development environment due to Firebase/Replit security restrictions.
+Mobile users must use email/password authentication during development.
+This is automatically resolved in production deployment with proper domain configuration.

 **Firebase Project Configuration:**
 - Project ID: `photoshcheduleapp`